|HPS 0410||Einstein for Everyone|

 We have seen that relativity theory prohibits boosting bodies past the speed of light.
 Therefore we must pay attention to how it arises in classical physics.
 Then we can decide how we must modify classical dynamics, so that it does not allow us to accelerate objects through the speed of light.

-fixed number, characteristic of the body, if the body's
+a fixed number, characteristic of the body, if the

-momentum increases, so must its velocity.
-If its momentum grows without
+body's momentum increases, so must its velocity.
+If its momentum

-limit, then its velocity also increases without limit.
-As a result, classical
+grows without limit, then its velocity also increases without limit.
+As a

 In relativistic physics, we can also supply unlimited momentum to a body.
 Indeed we can use the same mechanism as in classical physics--just set up a small object to collide with a larger one.
 And with successive collisions, we can supply more and more momentum to the small object.
 However, as we saw in the case of just one collision, these processes will never accelerate the small object past the speed of light.